The Interplay of Truth and Deception

 Book Synopsis The Interplay of Truth and Deception by : Matthew S. McGlone

 Download or read book The Interplay of Truth and Deception written by Matthew S. McGlone and published by Routledge.
-This book was released on 2009-06-24 with total page 217 pages.
+This book was released on 2009-03-15 with total page 217 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: During the past 30 years, there have been a steadily increasing number of scientific and popular publications dealing with lying and deception.
-Questions about the extent to which public officials are deceptive are standard fare in current magazines and newspapers.
-This volume aims to present on a more precise conceptualization of this phenomenon, manifested in some well-known constructions like spin, hype, doublespeak, equivocation, and contextomy (quoting out of context).
-The contents of the volume have been generated for the New Agendas symposium at the University of Texas College of Communication, and all the authors are young, leading-edge researchers offering innovative perspectives and explorations of lying and deception in various contexts.
-This volume will appeal to scholars, researchers, and advanced/graduate students in communication, media, and psychology.
-It is written to the level of advanced undergraduates, and it is appropriate for use in courses covering lying and deception.
+Book excerpt: This volume presents a conceptualization of the phenomena of lying and deception, manifested in some well-known constructions like spin, hype, doublespeak, equivocation, and contextomy (quoting out of context).
+With chapters from leading-edge researchers offering innovative perspectives, this volume will appeal to scholars, researchers, and advanced/graduate students in communication, media, and psychology.

 The Interplay of Truth and Deception Related Books